Overview

 Note

 The runtime requires a task named "main" as the entry point.
-Python can define the main task itself, but it's recommended to set it manually.
+Python will create one automatically if none is defined, but it's recommended to set it explicitly.

-When you run capsule run main.py (or main.ts), your code is compiled into a WebAssembly module and executed in a dedicated sandbox to isolate tasks.
+When you run capsule run main.py (or main.ts), your code is compiled into a WebAssembly module and executed in isolated sandboxes.

 Each task operates within its own sandbox with configurable resource limits, ensuring that failures are contained and don't cascade to other parts of your workflow.
 The host system controls every aspect of execution, from CPU allocation via Wasm fuel metering to memory constraints and timeout enforcement.